SesisnandoLRNeto/serveless-get-s3-and-notify-email/README.md

 # serveless-get-s3-and-notify-email
-This project with the serverless use to read json files of a bucket (s3) and send a email SMTP
+This project use the serverless (lambda function) to get json files into a bucket (s3 Amazon) and send to a email SMTP if some URL is invalid

 ## Install Serverless
 ```